helrond/clbsj.org/_posts/2025-10-08-wisdom-circle-at-sbl-aar.md

 Please click on the link below to RSVP:
 {% include registration-button.html link="https://forms.gle/fWmUjYKKm13u1YFTA" %}

-Wwe welcome your ideas and questions!
+We welcome your ideas and questions!
 Please reach out to Amy at clbsjorg@gmail.com